 - Reviewing relevant laws, policies, procedures and guidelines.

-The CSC will then decide whether or not it agrees with the recommendation(s).
-The CSC will explain the steps they will take to respond to the recommendation(s) or, if the CSC does not agree, what they will do instead.
+CSC will then decide whether or not it agrees with the recommendation(s) and the steps they will take to respond to the recommendation(s), or, if CSC does not agree, what they will do instead.

-In all cases, our goal is to resolve your complaint informally, in a timely and transparent manner and at the lowest official level possible through negotiation and discussion.
+Response Time: In all cases, our goal is to resolve your complaint informally, in a timely and transparent manner, and at the lowest official level possible through negotiation and discussion.
 As an independent and impartial investigative organization, we do not take sides and will only take steps if it is determined that a complaint has merit.

 The OCI is committed to resolving offender complaints as quickly as possible.
 The timelines shown above are the upper limits, and problems may be resolved more quickly.
 The OCI also ensures that emergency matters are dealt with on a priority basis.